Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 • Flip-flops, sandals, or sneakers

 Although business casual attire is much more relaxed than business professional, it’s still important to look beyond the clothes you will wear.
 Be conscious of how you smell.
 Are you wearing too much perfume?
 Were you sweating after a hard workout?
 Did you just drink a large cup of coffee?
-It’s important to be aware of how you present yourself beyond what the eye can see.
+It’s important to know how you present yourself beyond what the eye can see.

 Business professional attire for men